ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Circular Sequences
 Query parameters : start and end given
 Checksum Algorithm : MD5
-`Accept : text/vnd.ga4gh.seq.v1.0.0+plain`
-`Range : NA`
+Request Headers: None
 **Conditions** : start > end ;  start < size of sequence; end <= size of sequence
 Circular sequences **must** be supported by the server (This support is optional.
 Server will throw a Not Implemented error if support for circular sequences is not there,which  will be covered in **Error** section)
 **Description** : Sub sequence will be retrieved, from start till the last byte of the sequence then immediately from first byte till the end.
 For example :
 Sequence : ATGCATGCATGCATGC ; start = 10 & end = 2